An introduction to our staff pharmacologist

 While obtaining his doctorate in pharmacology from Tulane University, Tracy began researching the pharmacodynamics of cannabinoids and terpenes found in cannabis.
 The research involved observing the interaction between TRP channels and cannabinoids (like CBD and THC) concerning anxiety, diabetes, breast cancer, pain, and seizure disorders.
 And it was this research that first sparked Tracy’s passion for cannabis-based therapies, as well as how he could further enhance their efficacy by using additional plant compounds and terpene profiles.

 Over the next two decades, Tracy continued his extensive research, combining cannabinoids, terpenes, and various plant compounds to create alternative therapies for pain, inflammation, and anxiety, eventually becoming one of the six co-founders of Rx Remedies, Inc. But, he will readily admit that his formulations are never truly finished.
-Tracy will continuously tweak and perfect his formulations, using different terpene profiles and plant compounds at different concentrations to ensure the most effective product for pain, inflammation, and anxiety.
+Tracy will continuously tweak and perfect his formulations, using different terpene profiles and plant compounds at different concentrations to ensure the most effective plant-based remedy.
 As new research emerges, modifications to product formulations must be made.

 “It's not rocket science putting CBD into a tincture or balm,” a comment Tracy has made on more than one occasion, and it is very true.
-If all you want to do is consume CBD, with no concern for the concentration or terpene profiles, then that is very easy to do.
-However, if you do not understand how these cannabinoids, terpenes, and plant-compounds interact with different receptors in the body, and if you don't understand the necessary concentration for those interactions or the synergistic relationships between all plant-medicine, then it’s highly unlikely that you will formulate an effective product.
+If all you want to do is consume CBD, with no concern for the concentration or terpene profiles, then that is very easy accomplish.
+However, if you do not understand how these cannabinoids, terpenes, and plant-compounds interact with different receptors in the body, and if you do not understand the necessary concentration for those interactions or the synergistic relationships between all plant-medicine, then it’s highly unlikely that you will formulate an effective product.

-And this is where we at Rx Remedies, Inc. distinguish ourselves within the CBD industry – our approach is entirely pharmaceutical, while remaining 100% plant-based.
-All of our premium CBD formulations include multiple active ingredients at high concentrations to relieve pain, inflammation, and anxiety.
+And this is where we at Rx Remedies, Inc. distinguish ourselves within the plant medicine and specifically, the CBD industry – our approach is entirely pharmaceutical, while remaining 100% plant-based.
+All of our premium CBD formulations include multiple active ingredients, all at the neccessary concentration for a medicinal effect.
 Our sublingual drops include high CBD concentrations with additional terpene profiles in either a sedating (Indica) or energizing (Sativa) effect.
-And our professional topicals for joint and muscle pain include concentrated terpene profiles with an additional 19 plant-based remedies for both pain and inflammation.
-We have also begun formulating CBD products with concentrated minor cannabinoids like CBDA, CBN, and CBG.
+And our professional topicals for joint and muscles pain, inflamed skin, and migraines include concentrated terpene profiles with additional plant-based remedies, all for soothing pain and inflammation.
+Additionally, we offer multi-cannabinoid formulations (i.e. CBD with concentrated CBDA, CBN, and CBG), further enhanced with our proprietary terpene profiles.